WHY CLIMATE CHANGE

 — Dorthe Dahl-Jensen, Professor of Ice Physics, Niels Bohr Institute, University of Copenhagen

-• According to their analysis of national stated policy targets, the Climate Interactive Scoreboard calculates that the world is on course for a rise of nearly 4ºC (with a range of 2.3ºC to 6.2ºC) by 2100.
-They say that such a rise would bring a high risk of major extinctions, threats to food supplies and
+• According to their analysis of national stated policy targets, the Climate Interactive Scoreboard calculates that the world is committed by formal national UN policy pledges to 3.5ºC by 2100 (with a range up to 7C).
+They say that such a rise would bring a high risk of major extinctions, threats to food supplies and the near-total collapse of the huge Greenland ice sheet.

 See more details and references on the

-State of the Global Climate
+State of the Global Climate webpage.

 Hans Joachim Schellnhuber, director of the Potsdam Institute for Climate Impact Research in Germany, said in March 2009 that if the build-up of greenhouse gases and its consequences pushed global temperatures +9 degrees Fahrenheit (+5ºC) higher than today — well below the upper temperature range that scientists project could occur from global